 In the 17th century the Turkish Empire declined (although it remained very powerful).
 As late as 1683 the Turks lay siege to Vienna but they were driven back.
 Afterwards the Turks were forced to surrender territory to the Europeans.
 (The Turks surrendered Hungary by a treaty of 1699).
 In the 18th century there were several wars between Russia and the Turkish Empire and the Russians gradually took land from them.

 Meanwhile parts of the Turkish Empire broke away.
 In 1878 Romania and Serbia became independent.
 Bulgaria became independent in 1908.
 Also in 1908, a revolution took place in Turkey and the Sultan was forced to call elections.
 The next year he abdicated and his replacement was only a figurehead.

 Turkey remained neutral in World War II but joined NATO in 1952.
 In 1960 the Turkish army staged a coup but shortly afterwards new elections were held and democracy was restored.
 There was another coup in turkey 1970 but once again elections were held shortly afterwards.
 The army stepped in once more in 1980.
 Elections were held in 1983 and Turgut Ozal became prime minister.
 Under Ozal tourism boomed and foreign investment was encouraged.
 Turgut Ozal died in 1993.
 Then in 1993 Tansu Ciller became the first woman prime minister of Turkey.
 In July 2016 there was an attempted coup in Turkey but it was defeated.

 In 1999 Turkey was formally accepted as a candidate for EU membership.
-Like the rest of the world Turkey suffered in the recession of 2009 but soon recovered.
-Today important industries in Turkey are tourism and textiles.
-Today the population of Turkey is 79 million.
+In the early 21st century the economy of Turkey is growing rapidly.
+Important industries in Turkey are tourism and textiles.
+Today the population of Turkey is 80 million.

 A brief history of Bulgaria